apptainer/apptainer-userdocs/apptainer_and_docker.rst

 .. note::

-    To facilitate interoperation with Docker Hub, the apptainer core makes use of  the ``containers/image`` `library <https://github.com/containers/image/>`_ - "... a set of Go libraries aimed at working in various way[s] with containers' images and container image registries."
+    To facilitate interoperation with Docker Hub, the Apptainer core makes use of  the ``containers/image`` `library <https://github.com/containers/image/>`_ - "... a set of Go libraries aimed at working in various way[s] with containers' images and container image registries."

 Image Pulls Revisited